mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

   -m "Write a SLURM batch script for my analysis and submit it"
 ```

+!!! warning "SLURM binds and container boundaries"
+    When `OPENCLAW_SLURM_BINDS=1` is enabled, the agent can submit SLURM jobs
+    that run **outside the container** with full filesystem access.
+This is by
+    design — it is the feature — but it means the agent can effectively escape
+    the Apptainer boundary. `--containall` does not prevent this since
+    submitted jobs run on fresh nodes without container isolation.
+Only enable
+    SLURM binds when you trust the agent's task and have reviewed what it
+    will do.

 !!! note
-    This relies on the host and container having compatible SLURM libraries.
+    SLURM binds rely on the host and container having compatible libraries.
     If you see errors about missing libraries, the agent can still write batch
     scripts for you to submit outside the container.